How do I apply for a certificate/approval?

 I would like to revise my application submitted through the Applicant Portal.
 What do I have to do?

 Currently, the feature for editing or revising an already submitted application in the Applicant Portal is still being developed.
-In the meantime, if you wish to make any amendments, please contact EASA by sending an email to new [dot] applications [at] easa [dot] europa [dot] eu quoting the EASA request or project number.
+In the meantime, if you wish to make any amendments, please contact EASA by sending an email to applicant [dot] services [at] easa [dot] europa [dot] eu quoting the Applicant Portal request or task number.
 Upon receipt we will update our database accordingly.

 I have submitted my application, what happens next?